School of Music

 Graduate Competency Exams

-All incoming School of Music graduate students must pass competency exams in music theory/ear training and music history and literature prior to enrollment in MUS 530 Seminar in Music Theory and MUS 520 Seminar in Music History.
-These exams will be graded pass/fail.
-Each exam may be taken no more than three times.
+All incoming School of Music graduate students must pass a competency exam in music theory/ear training prior to enrollment in MUS 530, Seminar in Music Theory.
+This exam will be graded pass/fail and may be taken no more than three times.
 Students unable to pass after three attempts must withdraw from the program.

 Special Requirements and Standards

 All music graduate programs must be completed within six years from the date of matriculation.

 Students must maintain a B average in all coursework and must have no grade lower than B-.
 Students who receive grades lower than B- will be reviewed for retention in the graduate program.
 Students are required to take jury examinations in each semester of applied music enrollment until the recital is successfully completed.

 Each program requires that students demonstrate mastery in their primary area of study.
 Jazz students meet this requirement through the presentation of a recital.
 Consult the individual requirements below for more details.